Ragini MMS: Production

 The film was originally titled Raginni MMS but a numerologist advised Ekta Kapoor to change it to Ragini MMS.
 The film took only 25 days to shoot.
 A total of six cameras were used to shoot the film including a Canon 7D, an Arri Alexa and a Handycam.
 The size of the total footage shot was around 2.5 terabytes.
+The movie was released on VCD and DVD.
+The Satellite distribution rights were given to Hindi general entertainment channel Sahara One.

 Release

+The producer of the film, Ekta Kapoor, promoted her movie in an episode of Sony Entertainment Television's CID, which was aired coincidentally with the movie's release.

 The film had a midnight première on 13 May 2011 in Pune.
 The film opened to a very good response in its first week, grossing ₹ 77.5 million.
 It was steady during its second week and grossed ₹ 99.4 million at the end of its second week.
 The film recovered its cost within two days of release.

 Reception

 Upon release, the film met with mixed reviews.

 Taran Adarsh from Bollywood Hungama gave it 4/5 stars and called it a "creepy, spine-chilling date movie" saying, "Ragini MMS amalgamates components of horror, paranormal and sex seamlessly.
 It titillates, it petrifies, but most importantly, it tells you a story which is daunting, imaginative and unconventional."

 Naresh Deoshi from Apunka Choice also gave the film 4/5 stars calling it "a damn scary film!"

 Ankur Pathak from Rediff.com gave the film 3.5/5 stars and said "Ekta Kapoor's new film is terrifyingly real, and immensely watchable for the cold fright it inspires.
 She must be lauded for relying on young actors, and believing in the risky attempt of largely untouched storytelling."

 Nikhat Kazmi from the Times of India gave the film 3.5/5 stars as well.
 She said "...Ragini MMS makes a heady cocktail of sex and horror that's so very different from run-of-the-mill Bollywood."

 Shubha Shetty-Saha gave the film a good review of 3/5 and said "some scenes were so scary, that I actually wanted to run out of the theatre."

 Mayank Shekhar from the Hindustan Times gave the film 2/5 stars, while Pankaj Sabnani from Glamsham gave the film an average review of 2.5/5 saying "Ragini MMS isn't worth 'circulating', if you have a large appetite for horror."

 Aniruddha Guha from DNA gave the film 2/5 saying, "Watch Ragini MMS only if you dig cheap thrills.
 But don't worry about losing sleep thereafter."